anshumania/codenotes/githubpages-custom-domain.md

 ## Publishing GitHub Pages to a custom (.ca) domain

-Assume that you bought the domain acanadiandomain.ca from canspace.ca or from any registered domain registrar at CIRA
+Assume that you bought the domain acanadiandomain.ca from canspace.ca or from any registered domain registrar at CIRA The instructions below are to setup [both the apex and subdomain](https://help.github.com/articles/setting-up-an-apex-domain-and-www-subdomain/)

 ### At GitHub
 1. Follow the instructions [to setup a www subdomain](https://help.github.com/articles/setting-up-a-www-subdomain/)